v72nico/Blood-Scan/README.md

 -open slide_analyzer_morphologyconfig or slide_analyzer_wbcdiffconfig tables
 -Add the type and parent(category) the type is in
 -For RBC morphology if quantitative value of 0 is selected it will be graded as present or not present if 1 is selected it is graded from 0 to 3

+## Controls
+### Slide View
+-Scroll though wbc using arrows
+-Select new wbc using wbc symbol
+-Delete wbc by double clicking than controlling clicking the cell box -Set key for differential count by clicking the button next to then pressing the key -Select morphology findings using check boxes
+### WBC View
+-Drag WBC image into appropriate category